 - Okdork on how to set personal and company goals

 Hopefully, those resources should help you in setting goals for your business development plan.

 After you have finished strategizing you need to implement your business development goals.
 Really, there are too many variables in place for me to provide you with many really useful insights for this part of the process.

 However, there is one business development tip I can share…

-Break down your approach into chunks.
+Break a job down into chunks.
 List out all of the things a person or a company department needs to do to complete the task.
-This ensures the information is accessible by everyone.

 Systemizing your business in this way has multiple benefits: